El Salvador Votes With Gang-busting Bukele Miles Ahead - UrduPoint

 In December, an Amnesty International report raised alarm over the "gradual replacement of gang violence with state violence."

-Centralization of power is also a concern, with the Bukele-aligned legislature having replaced top judges and the attorney general -- both institutions he had clashed with.
+Centralization of power is another concern, with the Bukele-aligned legislature having replaced top judges and the attorney general -- both institutions he had clashed with.

-The Supreme Court subsequently allowed him to seek reelection despite a constitutional ban on consecutive terms.

 There are also worries about worsening antagonism towards critics and independent media, and of opaque public accounting.